The 7 Swoon-Worthiest Shipping Container Homes

 #6: San Jose, Costa Rica

 This shipping container home, located outside of San Jose, Costa Rica, comprises two containers joined by a raised middle section, which helps air flow through the house and limits the need for air conditioning.
 The entire project, which included a bit of DIY, only cost $40,000.
-See more at Inhabitat.
+See photos at Inhabitat.

 #5: San Antonio, TX

 This studio/guesthouse, situated in the backyard of a San Antonio home, could also serve as inspiration for the perfect tiny house.
-It's built from a single 8' by 40' container.
+It’s built from a single 8′ by 40′ container.
 While shopping for containers, the homeowner was so taken with the blue color of this one that she decided to leave it exactly as is.
-See more at Dwell.
+See the photos at Dwell.

 #4: Blue Hill, Maine

-For proof that shipping container homes need not be teeny, there's this 12 container house, made from, as the name would imply, 12 different shipping containers.
-The containers are arranged into a 'T' formation, 3 on each side, on either side of a massive living room, created by enclosing the space between the containers.
-See more of the house at Industrial Zombie.
+For proof that shipping container homes need not be teeny, there’s this 12 container house, made from, as the name would imply, 12 different shipping containers.
+The containers are arranged into a ‘T’ formation, 3 on each side, on either side of a massive living room, created by enclosing the space between the containers.
+See photos of the house at Industrial Zombie.

 #3: El Tiemblo, Spain

 This shipping container home by architects James & Mau is located in the Spanish town of El Tiemblo.
-It's composed of six shipping containers in an 'L' configuration: four on the first floor, and two on the second.
+It’s composed of six shipping containers in an ‘L’ configuration: four on the first floor, and two on the second.
 Replacing some of the sides of the containers with glass curtain wall allows plenty of light to enter the house.
-See more of the home here.
+See photos of the home here.

 #2: Savannah, Georgia

 Artist and designer Julio Garcia used two shipping containers to create a budget-friendly home in Savannah, Georgia.
 The containers are staggered, and connected by a central structure whose clerestory windows flood the interior with light.
 The doors at the end of the containers are integrated into the design, and allow the house to open up to the outdoors.
-See more at Small House Bliss.
+See photos at Small House Bliss.

 #1: Kansas City, MO

 Former toy designer Debbie Glassberg built this this 2,600 square foot Kansas City house from five shipping containers.
-One of her goals in building it was to show others interested in the idea that shipping container homes don't have to by hyper industrial — in fact, they can be quite pretty.
+One of her goals in building it was to show others interested in the idea that shipping container homes don’t have to by hyper industrial — in fact, they can be quite pretty.
 In the living room, the walls of the containers that make up the house are painted in a beautiful Tiffany blue, and paired with gorgeous sculptural ceiling tiles.
-You can see more photos of the home on Debbie's website at Home Contained.
+You can see photos of the home on Debbie’s website at Home Contained.